strangerstudios/paid-memberships-pro/readme.txt

 * No longer loading recaptcha library in the admin.
 Also wrapped the recaptchalib require in an init function to delay it a bit so we can check if other plugins have already loaded it.
 * PMPro-Mailchimp and WP-Bouncer have been moved into the WP repository.
 Other Add-on updates.
 * New users will now be set to the "default role" set in the General settings instead of spefically "subscriber".
 (Subscriber is the default default role though.)
 Thanks, Nabil Kadimi.
+* Wrapped strings in login report for translation.

 = 1.7.0.4 =
 * Another database fix for new installs.